Artists

 not claimed?
 Would the owner mind me using their belongings in this

 rather public way?
-Was I exposing the contents or the owner by the choices
+Was I exposing the contents or the owner by the

-or was I the owner now?
+to them, or was I the owner now?
 With heightened security issues surrounding

 public journeys, do travellers have an obligation to reveal the contents

 of their luggage?
-I also wanted to provoke the viewer to consider the
+I also wanted to provoke the viewer to consider

-Would I be embarrassed or curious if I met the owners of the bags?
-Would
+themselves?
+Would I be embarrassed or curious if I met the owners

-my preconceived ideas as to their personality and way of life from the
+of the bags?
+Would my preconceived ideas as to their personality and

-clues they left behind, be anywhere near accurate?
-How much was I indulging
+way of life from the clues they left behind, be anywhere near accurate?

-a personal voyeuristic tendency during this project?
-Did I really think
+How much was I indulging a personal voyeuristic tendency during this

-that I was going to find something valuable in the cases, would it be
+project?
+Did I really think that I was going to find something valuable

-stealing if I kept it?
-Was it a bit wicked to render these mostly good
+in the cases, would it be stealing if I kept it?
+Was it a bit wicked

-quality clothes useless by painting them?
+to render these mostly good quality clothes useless by painting them?

-It felt hard to have
+It felt hard to

-and to be honest some of the items were rather revolting.
-I had to transform
+at the outset and to be honest some of the items were rather revolting.

-the contents into something aesthetically pleasing, that made a whole,
+I had to transform the contents into something aesthetically pleasing,

-while keeping a sense of mystery and curiosity about the story if the
+that made a whole, while keeping a sense of mystery and curiosity

-things.
-Practically, it was difficult to take risks as I had only one
+about the story if the things.
+Practically, it was difficult to take

-stab at interpreting the objects, so I had to proceed cautiously.
+risks as I had only one stab at interpreting the objects, so I had

 Asking a selection

-of people to pack a bag for a 'journey' that would then be x-rayed was
+of people to pack a bag for a 'journey' that would then be x-rayed

-people's personal possessions, their 'things'.
+other people's personal possessions, their 'things'.

 Jenni Dutton January